adiom-data/dsync/README.md

 ./dsync -s $COSMOS_DEMO -d $MDB_DEST --progress --logfile dsync.log
 ```
 Now Dsync should be running!
 Feel free to interrupt the sync process (via Ctrl+C) it once the initial sync is done.
+The demo database has a few million records and the resources are shared - allow 5-10 minutes for the process to complete.

 ## 4. Check the data
 ```
 mongosh $MDB_DEST
 ```
 Congratulations!
-You should be able to access the 'd3mo' database and see the collections in it that were migrated from the Cosmos DB.
+You should be able to access the 'odc' database and see the collections in it that were migrated from the Cosmos DB.